What Is Organizational Culture? And Why Does It Matter?

 - Build Your Ideal Company Culture With Gallup

-01 What Is Company Culture?
+01 What Is Organizational Culture?

 Few things are as important -- and sometimes as difficult to grasp -- as an organization's culture.

 Others take a dynamic view, understanding a culture definition in terms of the interplay among different forces in the organization.
-Both of these approaches view culture as a sort of invisible hand that guides and shapes an organization.
+Both approaches view culture as a sort of invisible hand that guides and shapes an organization.

 We know there are endless company culture definitions, but Gallup believes that culture simply comes down to "how we do things around here."

 It should come as no surprise, then, that each organization has a unique type of culture.